sguiderk/frontend-challenge-v1/README.md

 # React Front-end Challenge - HeavenHR

-This single page application that presents a list of friends that you can add,star,delete it
+This single page application that presents a list of friends that you can add, star, delete it.

 ## Task done

-* Add pagination to the component with number of pager and first,next,previous,last
+* Add pagination to the component friendslist with a number of a pager and first, next, previous, last.
-* Add select option for male female
+* Add select option for male, female.
-* Add icon to view friend either male or female
+* Add icon to view friend either male or female.
-* Add validation for fields name and gender
+* Add validation for fields name and gender.
-* Add unit test for action addfriend,starred,deletefriend,
+* Add unit test for action addfriend,starred, deletefriends.
-* Add unit test for componontes AddFriendInput,FriendList,Pagination
+* Add unit test for components AddFriendInput,FriendList,Pagination.

 ## Ux concept

 * I've adapted the font & icon size for providing the Typography concept.
-* I've put the add friend button & field validation for name & gender , however the users can use the application with effortless due the Usability concept.
+* I've put the add friend button & field validation for name & gender, however, the users can use the application with effortless due to the Usability concept.

 ## Screenshot and demonstration of this app

 ![](https://i.imgur.com/K2BlGF7l.png)